electric-eloquence/feplet/README.md

 ); // Yellow World

 // Better yet, instantiate the Feplet class to cache the data if you need to use
 // them more than once.
-Registering partials before rendering should also net
+Then, register partials before rendering so they are
-// performance gains (only applicable to an instantiated class).
-Definitely
-// register your partials if they receive a parameterized data context. const feplet = new Feplet(data);
+// preprocessed with the data and context cached within the feplet object. const feplet = new Feplet(data);
 feplet.registerPartial('partial_template', partialText);
 const output3 = feplet.render(includer); // Yellow World